KacemHamza97/Milestone3/README.md

 ### On hadoop:
 PYTHONPATH=. luigi --module ra2mr SelectTask --querystring "\select_{gender='female'} Person;"<br> --exec-environment HDFS --local-scheduler

-To execute the tests locally,we will use the pytest module by running the command: pytest test_e2e.py or pytest ra2mr.py.
+To execute tests locally, we will usefor that the pytest module by running the command: pytest test_e2e.py or pytest ra2mr.py.

 ### Useful links: <br>